What is septic shock?

 Doctors do not understand the exact mechanism as to why sepsis and septic shock occur.

-What are the causes and risk factors of septic shock?
+What causes septic shock?

 Bacterial infections that invade the body and overwhelm the immune system cause sepsis and septic shock.